April 14, 2021

 Keep ready-to-eat produce, including bananas, apples, and oranges, within plain view.
 Move unhealthy snacks out of sight, preferable to top shelves where nobody will see them.

 Remove the saltshaker from the table.
 More than 75 percent of salt in the average American’s diet comes from processed foods, according to the American Heart Association.
 Do not allow your children to get into the habit of adding even more salt to their food.
 While you are at it, replace processed foods with fresh fruits, vegetables, whole grains, and lean meats whenever possible, and avoid adding salty spices, rubs, or side dishes.

 Avoid battles over food with your children.
 Arguing with your kids about food can lead them to feel negatively about making healthy choices regarding nutrition.

 10. Avoid meals with large platters on the table.

 Avoid family-style meals featuring large platters of food on the table.
 Instead, encourage each family member to serve up a plate of food in the kitchen and carry it to the table.
 Putting a little distance between the table and the food discourages unnecessary second helpings.

 Contact Revere Health for more information on how to improve your entire family’s nutrition.

-Our family medicine providers are equipped to handle medical needs for patients in every stage of life.
-We are trained in a wide range of disciplines including internal medicine, pediatrics, obstetrics, gynecology and geriatrics.
+Our family medicine providers are equipped to handle medical needs of patients in every stage of life.
+We are trained in a wide range of disciplines including internal medicine, pediatrics, obstetrics, gynecology, and geriatrics.